TotallyNotChase/c-iterators/README.md

 Note: `Cons` is just an alias to `prepend_intnode`, which is a function that prepends values to a singly linked list of ints. `Nil` is an alias to `NULL`.

 ## Expected behavior of `next`
-If you're implementing `Iterator` for your own data structure, the next function implementation you provide must follow some rules (outside of the context of the type system).
+When you're implementing `Iterator` for your desired type, the next function implementation you provide must follow some rules (outside of the context of the type system).
 These are as following-
 * The function must return `Nothing` at the end of iteration, all returns before this must be `Just`.
 * Once `Nothing` has been returned (i.e iteration has ended) - any extra calls to the `next` function must keep returning `Nothing`.